 Section 5.
 Transitional Provisions.
 These bylaws will be effective on ratification at the Annual Meeting of June 12, 2015, superseding the term of any Trustee or Officer then serving under the Temple’s former bylaws, and automatically selecting to the Board the nine Trustees in service on such date.
 Within 30 days thereafter, such Board will sort itself into three Trustee classes as equal in size as practicable, with each class of Trustee serving a transitional term of one, two or three years as the Board may provide.
 After completing such transitional terms, all Trustees will be eligible for three-year terms in accordance with section 4 of Article 4.

 The former Bylaws of the Congregation, as last amended June 26, 2012, were repealed consistent therewith at a General Meeting of the Congregation on June 12, 2015.
-The current Bylaws of the Congregation were adopted and became immediately effective on June 12, 2015; and were duly amended by the Congregation at a General Meeting thereof on June 18, 2019 (adding current Art.
-8 and current Art.
-10).
+The current Bylaws of the Congregation were adopted and became immediately effective on June 12, 2015.
+The Bylaws were duly amended by the Congregation at a General Meeting thereof on (1) June 18, 2019 (adding Article 8 and Article 10); and (2) June 23, 2020 (adding current section 7-A of Article 4).